 A verbal agreement is worth nothing when a disagreement starts.
 The contract should spell out exactly what work is included, which materials will be used, and where the work begins and ends.

-In 2026, with material costs shifting — lumber is up roughly 18% year over year on some species, and the January carbon tax increase is pushing operational costs higher across the board — you want to know precisely what you’re getting for the price quoted.
+In 2026, with material costs shifting — lumber is up roughly 18% year over year on some species, and the January carbon tax increase is pushing operational costs higher across the board — you want to know precisely what you’re getting for the price.

-Ontario’s Tarion warranty covers new home builds — but for renovations, warranty terms are entirely between you and the contractor.
+Ontario’s new home warranty rules (Tarion) cover new home builds — but for renovations, warranty terms are entirely between you and the contractor.
 Ask directly: how long is the workmanship warranted, and what’s the process if something fails in year two?
 Get it in writing.
 “We stand behind our work” is not a warranty.

 At LF Builders, we’ve answered these questions the same way for over 50 years — clearly, in writing, upfront.
 We’re happy to talk through any of them.